 9⅞x5⅜ inches, parchment, signed by C.S.O.W.
 President Demetrius G. Scofied and Secretary G.B.
 Wheaton.
 Rare; possibly unique for this company.

-Incorporated June 16, 1876 — other records say July 8 — C.S.O.W. (aka "CSO") was the company that employed Alexander Mentry, the driller who deepened the company's fourth well in Pico Canyon three months later on September 26
+Incorporated June 16, 1876 — [records that say July 8 are incorrect] — C.S.O.W. (aka "CSO") was the company that employed Alexander Mentry, the driller who deepened the company's fourth well in Pico Canyon three months later on September 26

 and produced a flow of oil the likes of which the Western United States had never seen.
 The California oil industry was born that day.